 Debunking Diets & Exploring Eating Lifestyles

-For the longest time, humans configured their diets according to one universal food pyramid.
-But we all have different metabolisms and genetics that come into play.
+For the longest time, humans configured their diets according to one universal food pyramid, but the reality is that we all have different metabolisms and genetics.
 Some have dietary restrictions, gastrointestinal issues or hypertension, which is greatly impacted by the food we consume and the diets we follow.
-The word ‘diet’ itself isn’t appealing and is normally associated with weight loss, which can be triggering especially if you’ve hopped from one fad diet to the next for most of your life, or suffer from an eating disorder/body dysmorphia.
-The reality is that there is no one ‘diet’ for everyone.
+For others, the word ‘diet’ itself can be pretty triggering, especially if you’ve hopped from one fad diet to the next for most of your life or suffer from body dysmorphia.
+Needless to say, diets don’t follow a one-size-fits-all concept.

 It’s easy to fall into the trap of following food trends/radical diets without doing research or consulting a registered dietician – this is especially vital for those with underlying health conditions.
 We explore some popular diet lifestyles and weigh the pros and cons of each.